tyknkd/flashcard-app/PAGE_TESTING.md

 ### Page 3: All Deck Viewing Page / Filter Page ###

 * Page Description (include a mockup or hand drawn image of the page)

+    * !!!May include user created decks OR may have a separate page similar to this to show user created decks

     * Header to other pages
     * Page with all decks creates by World Salad
     * Includes filter to cycle through the decks
     * Footer with Contact

 * Parameters needed for the page

     * All decks written out
     * Logo
     * Other pages with corresponding links

 * Data needed to render the page

     * Admin created decks

 * Link destinations for the page

     * Available
         * Home
         * Indivigual Decks